Arts Organizations in Communities and Schools: Operating

 Deadline dates

-- Applications are available in Nova approximately two months before the deadline.
+• Applications are available in Nova about two months before the deadline.

-- Grant notification will be available approximately five months after the deadline.
+• Grant notification will be available about five months after the deadline.

 Recent changes